pillowpilot/clt_crux_docu/services/ms-conv-store/index.md

 * Conversation Id: Unique string that identifies a conversation.
 It's set by `ms-conv-store` during its construction.

-* Customer Id: Unique string that identifies a customer.
+* Customer Id (`codigo_cliente`): Unique string that identifies a customer.
 For anonymous customers, this attribute is undefined.

 * Source Id: Unique string that identifies the source of messages for anonymous customers.
 For example, if the channel is WhatsApp, it would be a string with the phone number.